 Continuing Education Activity

-Cromolyn sodium is a medication used in the management of bronchial asthma, allergic rhinitis, and certain allergic eye conditions such as vernal conjunctivitis, keratitis, and keratoconjunctivitis.
+Cromolyn sodium is a medication used to manage bronchial asthma, allergic rhinitis, and certain allergic eye conditions such as vernal conjunctivitis, keratitis, and keratoconjunctivitis.
 It is a mast cell stabilizer.
 This activity reviews the indications, mechanism of action, and contraindications for cromolyn sodium as adjunctive prophylactic therapy for asthma and other disorders when applicable.

-- Identify the mechanism of action and administration of cromolyn sodium.
+- Identify the mechanism of action of cromolyn sodium.

-- Describe the adverse effects and contraindications of cromolyn sodium.
+- Describe the adverse effects associated with cromolyn sodium.

-- Review the appropriate monitoring and toxicity of cromolyn sodium.
+- Review the appropriate monitoring for toxicity of cromolyn sodium.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance the management of chronic bronchial asthma, allergic rhinitis, systemic mast cell disease, and allergic eye conditions with cromolyn sodium and improve outcomes.

-Cromolyn sodium is an FDA-approved medication used for prophylaxis of mild to moderate bronchial asthma and adjunctive treatment of allergic rhinitis and systemic mast cell disease (mastocytosis) in both pediatric patients and adults.
-It is not immediate-acting and has no direct bronchodilator effects, and thus does not treat acute attacks of asthma.
-It is also available as an ophthalmic solution for the symptomatic treatment of certain allergic eye conditions such as vernal conjunctivitis, keratitis, and keratoconjunctivitis.
-Non-FDA labeled indications include the prevention of serious reactions to foods and the management of inflammatory bowel disease and superior limbic keratoconjunctivitis.
+- Cromolyn sodium is an FDA-approved medication used for prophylaxis of mild to moderate bronchial asthma and adjunctive treatment of allergic rhinitis and systemic mast cell disease (mastocytosis) in pediatric patients and adults.
+It is not immediate-acting, has no direct bronchodilator effects, and thus does not treat acute asthma attacks.

 Mechanism of Action

 Cromolyn sodium is a mast cell stabilizer that prevents the subsequent release of inflammatory mediators, including histamine and leukotrienes, which cause allergic symptoms and bronchoconstriction.
 It inhibits mast cell degranulation, normally implicated in anaphylaxis following exposure to reactive allergens.
 Cromolyn sodium differs from antihistamine medications, which reduce the action of histamines following the release from mast cells.
-Unlike corticosteroids which inhibit the late response of antigen-induced asthmatic reactions, cromolyn sodium inhibits both immediate and late reactions.
+Unlike corticosteroids that inhibit the late response of antigen-induced asthmatic reactions, cromolyn sodium inhibits immediate and late reactions.
 The use of cromolyn sodium has been associated with improvement in flushing, headaches, diarrhea, vomiting, nausea, urticaria, abdominal pain, and itching in patients with mastocytosis.

 - Nasal spray: 5.2 mg/1 actuation